HanwenCao/ggcnn/README.md

 **Note:** This is a cleaned-up, PyTorch port of the GG-CNN code.
-For the original Keras implementation, see the `RSS2018` branch. dev branch created.
+For the original Keras implementation, see the `RSS2018` branch.
 Main changes are major code clean-ups and documentation, an improved GG-CNN2 model, ability to use the Jacquard dataset and simpler evaluation.